JalmarazMartn/ALRenumbering/README.md

 ### 0.2.0

 Error taking the object declaration from the first line.
 It is now the first line with the object declaration.

+### 0.2.1

+Fixing some erratic behavior in renumeration related to asynchronous execution.
+Showing execution log in the output channel.